“I just like things to be lovely. No pain, that’s my motto” [Norman, ‘The Dresser’, Act I]

 Although it is set in a theatrical world that has passed, ‘The Dresser’ also feels remarkably prescient and resonant in its depiction of the titular character in the grip of a destructive co-dependency.
 When Harwood wrote the play, the term was not yet in the arena of public discourse or widely recognised beyond a circle of experts, but Norman has the full spectrum of co-dependency symptoms: Seeing oneself as indispensable to the care receiver; a tendency to become hurt when their efforts aren’t recognised; an exaggerated sense of responsibility; an extreme need for approval and recognition; a fear of being abandoned; chronic anger and feelings of inadequacy.

 Over the course of the play, Sir censures Norman harshly several times, reminding him of his lowly status, that theirs is a master-servant relationship based on the dresser’s servitude.
-When Sir fails to praise or even thank him backstage during the interval breaks between his performance of King Lear – when the dresser is desperately seeking it the most – the audience watches as Shearsmith (as Norman) almost visibly crumble, his face registering desolation.
+When Sir fails to praise or even thank him backstage during the interval breaks between his performance of King Lear – when the dresser is desperately seeking it the most – the audience watches as Shearsmith (as Norman) almost visibly crumbles, his face registering desolation.

 The climax of the play unleashes a deluge of emotion from Norman.
 It is what the relationship between Sir and his dresser has been leading up to.
 Shearsmith’s performance scales to new heights of greatness, as the crushed dresser’s emotions shatter and a torrent of feelings – anger, pain, bitterness, outrage, regret, distress – come pouring out.
 There is such a truthful, natural force to the way he expresses Norman’s damaged, broken sense of self that it is truly devastating to watch.
 One is hushed, mesmerised and completely transfixed – it feels like a cry from the heart that speaks to anyone who has given everything to someone and had nothing back in return.
 The intensity of emotional commitment from Shearsmith is so realistically grounded in pure truthfulness that not even a semblance of actorly artifice can be traced.
 It is as if he is experiencing Norman’s pain for real as he faces the traumatic realisation that he has given sixteen years of his life and is now alone and left with nothing.
 So forceful is that final, emotionally gut-wrenching scene in the dressing room that it becomes Norman’s storm – to match the one in King Lear – such is the outpouring of rage, emotional potency and heartbreaking poignancy in Shearsmith’s acting.
 The first time I saw him perform Norman’s last scene I was left overwhelmed and stunned.
 It was simply an extraordinary moment in the theatre for me – to witness an actor give of himself to that extent.